 Yury made his debut at Carnegie Hall with Daniil Trifonov, later on in La Scala with Tchaikovsky Violin Concerto and his concerts since then have included performances at the Berlin Philharmonie, Berlin Konzerthaus, Vienna Musikverein, Zurich Tonhalle, Vienna Konzerthaus, Leipzig Gewandhaus and Tchaikovsky Concert Hall Moscow amongst many others while his recordings to date are featured on labels such as Sony Classical and Odradek as well as a recording with ARS records for which he won his ECHO Klassik Award.

 An artist of immense diversity, Yury enjoys a wide range of musical interests.
 An avid interpreter of Baroque, he frequently collaborates with harpsichordist Olga Fillipova, and is a dedicated chamber musician collaborating with renowned artists such as Daniil Trifonov.
 Yury performs a number of works dedicated to him, by composers including Johanna Doderer and Benjamin Rota.
 He also lives out his creativity in the film medium and has studied directing, acting and has already produced two short films of his own.

 2015 saw the launch of Yury’s new international concert cycle in Vienna entitled "Friday Nights with Yury Revich" with artists such as Paul Badura-Skoda , Sumi Jo, Ute Lemper, Alexey Igudesman, Angelika Kirchschlager, Sunnyi Melles, Christiane Hörbiger, Ferhan and Ferzan Önder and many other celebrity appearances.
 Yury has also created his own “Kunst & Klassik kuratiert von Yury Revich” concert and art series at the Belvedere in Vienna.

 In addition to performance, Yury is a passionate advocate for many charitable and philanthropic causes.
-Together with the European-Russian Society for International Cooperation, he organized a concert in Vienna in 2011 for the victims of the Japanese tsunami and also organized the First Austrian Gala Charity "All for Autism" in 2015 , which since then became one the biggest Autism Awareness events in Europe.
+He co-organized a concert in Vienna in 2011 for the victims of the Japanese tsunami, he also organized the First Austrian Gala Charity "All for Autism" in 2015 , which since then became one the biggest Autism Awareness events in Europe.
 Yury is the official partner of UNICEF Austria, and hosts annual Dreamland Gala for UNICEF in Vienna in Theater an der Wien as part of his “Friday Nights with Yury Revich” Concerts of Arts.

 Yury plays on a 1709 Stradivarius, generously loaned to him by the Goh Family Foundation.